 Ted Hughes along with his son Nicholes went fishing where he decided to write this poem.
 He could not exclude animals nor could he exclude the theme of violence from it.
 He was interested in animals right from his childhood.
 He spent most of his time with them in Calder Valley.
 Animals’ world was his own world.
 He knew their nature; he wanted to study them.
 Rarely, any poem by Ted Hughes is found in which he had not talked about animals.
 Even while explaining the process of writing poetry, he used the fox as a symbol.
 In this poem, the poet shows us the world of fish.
 It does not matter whether an animal belongs to the sea or dessert, Ted Hughes wants to know about it.
 This poem elaborates on the theme of violence through fishes and bears.
 He has converted his fishing experience into a beautiful poem.

 Critical analysis of starting lines of “That Morning” demonstrates that it starts with the description of salmon fishes.
-The poet has reached near the river.
+The poet has reached the river.
 He gazes at the movement of salmons and observes it minutely.
 Climate description is also there in starting lines of the poem.

 Salmons are beautifully enjoying their devotional world.
-They were in marvelous mountains, shaped like a bow, along with some green plants.
+They were in marvellous mountains, shaped like a bow, along with some green plants.
 But suddenly the poet and his son witness a dreadful moment.
 Two bears came from somewhere, tore the salmons into pieces and ate them.
 It was the end of their journey.

 - Write Critical Analysis of “That Morning by Ted Hughes”.